 19. Sign up for CrossFit.
 I respect that you stopped at “Sign Up.” that in no way implies “attend” or “finish”.
 I like the way you think.

-20. Hangout naked in front of a window.
+20. Hang out naked in front of a window.
 Any takers?
+Which window are we talking about here?

 21. Write your feelings down in a blog.
 Hey, I’m doing that right now!
 It does feel very liberating.

 22. Be selfish.
 I totally agree!
 Being selfish is not a bad thing – it literally means “taking care of yourself.”
-I will do that right after work, going to the gym, fixing dinner, checking homework, doing laundry, cleaning the kitchen, putting the kids to bed, finishing work, and getting ready for bed.
+I will do that right after work, feeding the dog, fixing dinner, doing laundry, cleaning the kitchen, finishing more work, and getting ready for bed.
 I’ve slotted the glorious time of 10:58 and 11:02 to relax in sweet bliss and finish off my bottle of wine.

 23. Come with me to the Philippines for Chinese New Year.
 I would love to!
 The truth is (and I’ve found this to be true of all my hot, fabulous moms/friends my age) is that somewhere deep inside our foggy brains, we’re all still really fun.
 We love to laugh – mostly at ourselves and the stupid things we do that we never would have said out loud in our 20s.
 Please raise a glass for me while you’re there; I’ll do the same to you from my couch most likely watching a DVR’d episode of “Game of Thrones.”
 Xin Nian Kuai Le Goeffry!